FAIRvocabularies/fairvocabularies.github.io/README.md

 ## Rules for making a vocabulary FAIR

-1. Verify that the source license allows repurposing
+1. Verify that the legacy-vocabulary license allows repurposing
 1. Determine the governance arrangements and custodian responsible for the legacy vocabulary
 1. Check minimal term definition completeness
 1. Select a domain and service for the web identifiers